Montenegrin–Ottoman War (1876–1878): War

 In the beginning of the war, when Miljanov arrived at Kuči, at the Ottoman frontier, the Kuči revolted and attacked the Ottomans.
 The Pasha filled Medun and other small forts, Fundina, Koći, Zatrijebač and Orahovo with soldiers.

 The Piperi and Kuči tribes together attacked Koći, killing a small part, while they found Ottomans in tower houses whom they wanted to destroy with wooden cannons.
 An epic poem about the war tells how Abdi Pasha the Cherkessian with 20,000 soldiers of the sanjak of Scutari was sent by the sultan to attack the Kuči and Piperi.
 The poem tells how part of the army advanced on Koći and then fought in Zatrijebač and Fundina.

 In the Montenegrin-Ottoman war, the Montenegrin army managed to capture certain areas and settlements along the border, while encountering strong resistance from Albanians in Ulcinj, and a combined Albanian-Ottoman force in the Podgorica-Spuž and Gusinje-Plav regions.
-As such, Montenegro’s territorial gains were much smaller.
+At Medun, 20,000 Ottoman soldiers were defeated by 5,000 Montenegrin soldiers, and 4,500 Ottoman soldiers were killed.
+As such, Montenegro's territorial gains were much smaller.
 Some Muslims and the Albanian population who lived near the then southern border were expelled from the towns of Podgorica and Spuž.
 These populations resettled in Shkodër city and its environs.